Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

 Despite some advancements, there exist major barriers to using such large, multi-centre datasets in CAD development.
 Notably, for strongly supervised methods of learning, an immense amount of time is needed to acquire granular ground truth annotations on a large amount of data \cite{63}.
 To combat this, some researchers have implemented weakly-supervised learning by harvesting existing slide level annotations to forego the need for further annotation \cite{35}.
 Additionally, it may be difficult to aggregate data from multiple pathology centres due to regulatory, privacy, and attribution concerns, despite the improvements that diverse datasets offer. \autoref{sec:models-list} discusses model architectures and training techniques that harness curated datasets of various annotation levels.

-\textbf{\textit{Dataset Availability}} In general computer vision, progress can be tracked by increasing the size and availability of datasets used to train models, as noted by the growth of ImageNet from 3.2 million images and ~5000 classes in 2009 to 14 million images and ~21,000 classes in 2021 \cite{imagenet_cvpr09}.
-We can infer that a similar trend should be seen in CoPath to achieve similar progress as compared to general computer vision.
-In CoPath, availability of datasets for research and development use is a primary concern.
-Due to the costly nature of acquiring and annotating WSI data, having all CoPath datasets available for public use would be an ideal scenario.
-To determine the current landscape of collected datasets we have surveyed over 700 CoPath papers, determining the dataset(s) used in each, and tabulated the results into Table \ref{DC} of the supplementary section.
-The table includes the name of each dataset, a list of works that reference it, and a corresponding link to the download page (Heading Name \& Link).
-The size of each dataset, the annotation level, number of classes and associated class balance, stain type, and the resolution of the images are also provided.
-Figure \ref{fig:dataset_overview} summarizes some of our findings from Table \ref{DC} and displays the distribution of datasets by availability, organ type, staining type, along with annotation and magnification level.
+\textbf{\textit{Dataset Availability}} In general computer vision, progress can be tracked by the increasing size and availability of datasets used to train models, e.g. ImageNet grew from 3.2 million images and ~5000 classes in 2009 to 14 million images and ~21,000 classes in 2021 \cite{imagenet_cvpr09}.
+We infer a similar trend in dataset growth and availability indicates progress in CPath.
+In our survey of over 700 CPath papers, we determine the current landscape by noting the dataset(s) used in work, along with dataset details such as the organ(s) of interest, annotation level, and stain type, tabulating the results into Table \ref{DC} of the supplementary materials, with summarized findings from Table \ref{DC} are shown in Figure \ref{fig:dataset_overview}.

 From Figure \ref{fig:dataset_overview} we can clearly see that the majority of datasets used for research developments in computational pathology are privately sourced or require additional registration/request.
-Breaking it down per organ, we see that organs with a small number of datasets in general, such as the liver, thyroid, brain, etc, actually have a smaller proportion of freely accessible datasets.
-This can be problematic when trying to create CAD tools for cancers in these organs due to a lack of usable data.
-We additionally note that although data sets requiring registration/request for access can be easily accessible, as in the case of BreakHis \cite{BreakHis} being used in multiple works \cite{3,39,40}, the need for registration presents a barrier to access as requests may go unanswered or take much time review.
+With organs represented in a small number of datasets, such as the liver, thyroid, brain, etc, having a smaller proportion of freely accessible datasets as compared to the Breast, Colon, or Porstate.
+This can be problematic when trying to create CAD tools for cancers in these organs due to a lack of accessible data.
+We additionally note that although data sets requiring registration/request for access can be easily accessible, as in the case of Breast Cancer Histopathological Database (BreakHis) \cite{BreakHis} being used in multiple works \cite{3,39,40}, the need for registration presents a barrier to access as requests may go unanswered or take much time to review.